Requirements guide Irish legal duties explained

 What if my employer does not provide training?

-Employers are legally required to provide training for work-at-height tasks.
+Employers are legally required to provide training for abrasive wheel tasks.
 You can raise this with your employer or contact the HSA.
 You may also complete training yourself to protect your own safety.

 Is Abrasive Wheels Training a legal requirement in Ireland?

 Yes.
-Under the Safety, Health and Welfare at Work (General Application)(Amendment) Regulations 2016 - SI 36/2016, Irish employers must provide training to workers who perform work-at-height tasks that pose a risk of injury.
+Under the Safety, Health and Welfare at Work (General Application)(Amendment) Regulations 2016 - SI 36/2016, Irish employers must provide training to workers who perform abrasive wheel tasks that pose a risk of injury.

 Need Abrasive Wheels Training today?